 Caring Cantaloupe

 Eating cantaloupe daily can improve your vision.
-Vitamin C, zeaxanthin, and carotenoids present in cantaloupe improve vision and reduce the risk of cataracts and macular degeneration (an eye disease that causes vision loss, typically in the central field of vision).
+Vitamin C, zeaxanthin, and carotenoids in cantaloupe improve vision and reduce the risk of cataracts and macular degeneration (an eye disease that causes vision loss, typically in the central field of vision).
 Cantaloupe falls at 90 percent water per gram.
-Antioxidants come in many different forms, but the notable one here is beta-carotene.
-Our bodies convert beta carotene to vitamin A—which in the case of cantaloupe, gives the fruit its orange color.
+Antioxidants come in many forms, but the notable one here is beta-carotene.
+Our bodies convert beta carotene to vitamin A—which, in the case of cantaloupe, gives the fruit its orange color.
 The beta carotene in cantaloupe reduces cell damage, possibly reducing cancer risk.
 It may also reduce inflammation since it contributes to immune and cell tissue health.
 Cantaloupe is high in something called folate, or vitamin B9.

 Cantaloupe is rich in Vitamin C and Vitamin A, which boosts immunity by stimulating the white blood cells in the body.
-WBCs are considered the body’s natural defense mechanism as they prevent foreign bodies from attacking as well as eradicating infections that attack the body.
+WBCs are considered the body’s natural defense mechanism as they prevent foreign bodies from attacking and eradicating infections that attack the body.
 Being a powerful antioxidant, Vitamin C also effectively combats free radicals in the body.
 These free radicals damage the skin and are responsible for causing premature aging.
 Adding cantaloupes to your diet can keep premature aging at bay.
-Cantaloupe is rich in potassium which normalizes the heartbeat and promotes oxygen supply to the brain, thus making you feel more relaxed and focused.
+Cantaloupe is rich in potassium, which normalizes the heartbeat and promotes oxygen supply to the brain, thus making you feel more relaxed and focused.
 It also has superoxide dismutase, which combats stress by lowering blood pressure and relaxing the nerves.

 Chocolate Chip Cherry Bars